Lifelong SEND Support.

 Following her father's death, Sharron made the decision not to return to corporate life.
 Instead, she launched SEND and Beyond — not because it was easy, but because she understood just how hard the journey is for families like hers.
 Her story reflects the reality so many SEND parents face: forced to change careers, not out of choice, but out of survival — and choosing to use that experience to help others find strength, clarity and support.

-Nuala is an experienced education consultant with over 35 years of experience in teaching and management within he special educational needs and disabilities (SEND) sector, including roles as headteacher and head of an out-of-school provision.
+Nuala is an experienced education consultant with over 35 years of experience in teaching and management within the special educational needs and disabilities (SEND) sector, including roles as headteacher and head of an out-of-school provision.

 Nuala is well versed in pre and post trauma defences and response, PTSD, reactive attachment, foetal alcohol syndrome, anxiety, neurodiversity, emotion-based demand avoidance and school engagement.